-All this waste is costly – both for us and for the environment.
+All this waste is costly, both for us and for the environment.
 We could all stretch our dollars much further by using the same item many times, rather than just once.
 And because we’d be buying less, we’d cut down on our use of energy and natural resources as well.
 So whenever you choose to reuse, you’re making your life greener and cheaper at the same time.

 There are many ways to make reuse a part of your life.
-Some are simple, such as carrying a reusable shopping bag to the supermarket; others take a bit more effort, such as shopping secondhand or using pallets for building material.
+Some are simple, such as carrying a reusable shopping bag to the supermarket.
+Others take a bit more effort, such as shopping secondhand or using pallets for building material.

-1. Ditching Disposable Items
+1. Ditch Disposable Items

 - Dishes and Utensils.
 You probably use washable dishes, glasses, and silverware for your meals at home.
 But during the workday, you might not think twice about grabbing a paper cup full of coffee or a plastic fork to eat your lunch.
 Then, when you’re done eating or drinking, it goes right in the trash.
-Here’s a greener alternative: keep a plate, a mug, and a set of silverware at work.
-Then you can serve your takeout food in style and just wash the dishes when you’re done.
+Here’s a greener alternative: keep a plate, mug, and set of silverware at work.
+Then you can eat your takeout food in style and just wash the dishes when you’re done.

-When something around your house breaks, there are two things you can do: fix it, or run out to buy a new one.
+When something around your house breaks, there are two things you can do: fix it or run out to buy a new one.
 In many cases, the first choice is both cheaper and greener.

 Here’s how repairs compare to replacements for several common items:

-3. The Secondhand Marketplace
+3. Utilize the Secondhand Marketplace

 Sometimes, there’s just no way to repair an item.
-However, that doesn’t mean you need to buy a brand-new one – you just need one that’s new to you.
+However, that doesn’t mean you need to buy a brand-new one.
+You just need one that’s new to you.
 When you shop secondhand, you can give someone else’s old stuff a new life and save money at the same time.
 You can also get new-to-you goods through swap sites, where people give away their unwanted items and pick up freebies from others.

 You can shop secondhand at:

-- eBay.
+- EBay.
 This giant online auction site has just about anything you can think of for sale — art, music, collectibles, cars, clothing, and even cars.
-This makes it a great place to look for obscure items you can’t find anywhere else.
+That makes it a great place to look for obscure items you can’t find anywhere else.
 However, not everything sold via eBay is secondhand, and not everything is a bargain.
-To ensure that you get a good deal from eBay, you need to set a price limit — say, half what the item would cost in a store — and refuse to pay more than that.
+To ensure you get a good deal from eBay, you need to set a price limit — say, half what the item would cost in a store — and refuse to pay more than that.
 Another problem is that you can’t see the merchandise in person to check for defects.
 The best you can do is read the listings very carefully and pass up anything you’re not sure about.

 - Swap.com.
 Despite its name, Swap.com is not a bartering website.
 Instead, it’s a consignment website where you can buy and sell clothing in good condition, as well as several other items like toys and books.
-Prices here are generally more than you’d pay at a nonprofit thrift store, but less than you’d pay at a consignment shop, with most clothing items priced between $4 and $20.
+Prices here are generally more than you’d pay at a nonprofit thrift store but less than you’d pay at a consignment shop, with most clothing items priced between $4 and $50.

 - Reuse Centers.
 If you need stuff for your home, a local reuse center is a great place to look.
 These stores carry a wide variety of building materials, appliances, and furniture in good condition.
-Prices are usually no more than half the retail price, and sometimes as low as 10% of retail.
+Prices are usually no more than half the retail price and sometimes as low as 10% of retail.
 Reuse centers are most commonly found in or near large cities.
-You can check The Loading Dock and the Habitat for Humanity website to look for stores in your area.
+You can check The Loading Dock and the Habitat for Humanity ReStore website to look for stores in your area.